ArmenMkrtumyan/DS223_Marketing_Analytics/HW3/README.md

-# DS 223 Marketing Analytics — Homework 3: Survival Analysis & CLV
+# Homework 3: Survival Analysis & CLV

 This repository contains the code and report for Homework 3 in **DS 223 Marketing Analytics**.
 The goal of the assignment is to model subscriber churn using survival analysis techniques and to compute customer lifetime value (CLV).